- Module Code:

 The course covers basic econometric methods commonly used for analysing microeconomic cross-section and panel survey data.
 These include methods for analysing limited dependent variables as well as for estimating the impacts of policy-driven social programmes.
 It also discusses fundamental methodological issues in empirical modelling research to help students deepen their understanding of econometrics and enhance their critical appreciation of empirical works.
 The course is strongly applied-econometrics oriented with minimum emphasis on mathematical proofs and derivations.
 It is taught in a computer room with most examples based on real data samples.

 More detailed course information is provided in the course website, which is accessible for all the registered students.

-The objective of the course is to go into more depth concerning some of the key micro-econometric methods currently being employed in development economics and economics in general.
-It also aims to raise students’ appreciation of applied econometric practice and broaden their understanding of major methodological issues in econometrics.
+The objective of the course is to enable students to use and apply appropriately basic micro-econometric methods currently being employed in development economics and economics in general.
+It also aims at raising students’ critical appreciation of applied econometric practice and broadening their understanding of major methodological issues in econometrics.

 Method of assessment

 - Cameron and Trivedi (2005).
 Microeconomics: Methods and Applications